pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 ex.value: ???
 {% endhighlight %}

 The answer is...`ex.Inner` of course.
-But what is `Inner`?
+But what is `ex.Inner`?
 The answer to that is...we can't know.
 The original type defined in `MkEx` has been erased from compilation, never to be seen again.
 Now that's not to say that we have lost all information about it.
 We know that it *exists* (we have a reference to it via `ex.Inner`), hence why it is called "existential", but sadly that's pretty much all the information we know about it.

 This means that, in its current form, `Existential` and `MkEx` are useless.
 We can't pass `ex.value` anywhere expect where `ex.Inner` is required, but